Hakorr/Userscripts/Discord.com/StatusAnimator/README.md

 https://greasyfork.org/en/scripts/427960-discord-status-animator-manual-edit-non-ui

-**This is a personal project, the code is not meant to be clean, the repo is public so I can share it to friends.**
+**This is a personal project, the code is not meant to be clean, the repo is public so I can share it with friends.**

 ## How to install?